Part One of a Five-Part Series on Software Defined Data Center (SDDC) in a Multi-Cloud World

 Business of all shapes and sizes are working toward digital transformation (DX) to stay relevant and competitive in a fast-moving and increasingly digital world.
 This results in thinking through existing application workloads and new applications that might be required for DX.
+Software defined data center provides new levels of network automation to accelerate IT transformation.

 Public vs. Private Cloud